 For Visitors: Take Your Time to Appreciate the Details

 Don't just snap a photo and move on.
-Take the time to walk around the building and observe its intricate details from different angles.
+Take the time to walk around the building and observe its layered details from different angles.
 Notice how the light interacts with the stainless steel façade and how the building's form changes depending on your perspective.

 For Aspiring Architects: Study the Masterpieces